 The Arctic is a vast, ice-covered ocean that teems with life, including organisms living in the ice, fish and marine mammals, birds, land animals, and human societies.
 Changes in the Arctic are happening rapidly.
-Expeditions supported by the NOAA Office of Ocean Exploration and Research are helping to provide data needed to assess rapid environmental change not only in the Arctic, but around the globe, so that we can prepare for future global impacts.
+Expeditions supported by NOAA Ocean Exploration are helping to provide data needed to assess rapid environmental change not only in the Arctic, but around the globe, so that we can prepare for future global impacts.

 The images below includes highlights from some of our recent expeditions to the Arctic.
 To view videos from the Arctic, check out this playlist.

 Marine archaeology involves the study of ancient human objects, such as shipwrecks, found beneath the water's surface, to learn more about how humans have interacted with the ocean.
 Studying underwater archeological sites can help us understand the past, connect us to our cultural heritage, and teach us lessons on how the environment and human error can damage each other.
-Over the years, NOAA’s Office of Ocean Exploration and Research has supported several expeditions to explore deepwater shipwrecks and other archaeological sites.
+Over the years, NOAA’s Ocean Exploration has supported several expeditions to explore deepwater shipwrecks and other archaeological sites.
 This is a collection of some of our best archaeology images from these expeditions.
 For archaeology videos, check out this playlist.

 With continuing scientific and technological advances, our ability to observe the ocean environment and the animals that live there is beginning to catch up with our imaginations, expanding our understanding and appreciation of the still largely unexplored deep-ocean realm.
 The images in this gallery highlight some of the technologies that make deepwater exploration possible, including high-resolution mapping systems and tools for sampling the water column and seafloor.